sunday 14 may 2017 | 20:30 |amsterdam | ostade a’dam

 Salon op zuid

-Jan Hellberg reads Dada poems by Kurt Schwitters, Friderich Glauser and Hans Arp (in German).
+Jan Hellberg reads Dada poems by Kurt Schwitters, Tristan Tzara, Raoul Hausmann and Hans Arp (in German).
 Hanna Shybayeva perfoms piano pieces by Erik Satie, Erwin Schulhoff and John Cage.

 about the programme

-In our tribute to Dada Jan Hellberg reads texts in German from the Swiss Dada movement.
-Hanna Shybayeva performs piano pieces by composers who sympathised with Dada: Erik Satie, Erwin Schulhoff and John Cage.
+In this tribute to Dada Jan Hellberg reads texts (in German) from the Swiss Dada movement.
+Hanna Shybayeva performs piano pieces by composers who were connected with the Dada movement: Erik Satie, Erwin Schulhoff and John Cage.

 New European Ensemble is supported by Fonds Podiumkunsten (from 2017) and the city of The Hague